 Kevin J. O’Brien

-Kevin has tried over 25 court cases and numerous arbitrations to verdict.
-His most recent trial victory was in the 2019 Platinum Partners criminal case, in which Kevin and a team of Ford O’Brien lawyers obtained a judgment of acquittal across the board for former Platinum Chief Executive Officer Joseph SanFilippo after a nine-week trial.
+Kevin has tried over 25 court cases and numerous arbitrations to a result.
+His most recent victory was in the 2019 Platinum Partners criminal case, in which Kevin and a team of Ford O’Brien Landy lawyers obtained a judgment of acquittal across the board for former Platinum Chief Executive Officer Joseph SanFilippo after a nine-week trial.
 Mr. SanFilippo faced five felony counts for alleged securities fraud, investment adviser fraud, and conspiracy.
-Thanks to the efforts of Kevin and Ford O’Brien, he was acquitted on all counts and walked out of court a free man.
+Thanks to the efforts of Kevin and Ford O’Brien Landy, he was acquitted on all counts and walked out of court a free man.

 For more on Mr. SanFilippo’s acquittal, please see Kevin’s article, “The Platinum Case: How One Defendant Lost Even Though He Won.”